Pegrume88/Text-adventure-game/README.md

 ## Bugs

 No bugs found while creating this game or in the testing.
 It did take me a while to work out what to do with trailing white spaces.
 I managed to get an extension that highlighted all the white spaces and then I deleted them manually.

+## Acknowledgments
+I would like to give a special shout out to my mentor Antonio for his pasients and help through out this project.